Gituser143/HDFS-Sim/ResearchPaper/structure.md

 TBA

+* Mention apache hadoop and hdfs
+* Delve deeper into the project's purpose, following on from the abstract
+* Basically put stuff here which are prereqs to understand the paper too
-* Describe SSD, HDD power efficiencies and modes in detail(Move to another heading?)
+* Describe SSD, HDD power efficiencies and modes in detail(Move to another heading? could be said to various entries in intro)

 ## Hybrid multi-zone layout